-Santos’ trial project will convert 56 crude oil engine powered beam pumps to 100 per cent renewable solar photovoltaic (PV) and battery storage systems.
+Santos’ trial project will convert 56 crude oil beam pumps, which are engine powered to 100 per cent renewable solar photovoltaic (PV) and battery storage systems.

 How the project works